-This function requires privilege level 5 or greater and allows you to change the system clock. hh:mm:ss indicates that you are to type the hours, minutes, and seconds that you wish to set the system clock to.
+This function requires privilege level of 5 and allows you to change the system clock. hh:mm:ss indicates that you are to type the hours, minutes, and seconds that you wish to set the system clock to.
 Typing the seconds is not required, nor are leading zeros.
-The colon (:) delimiter may be replaced with any of the following characters $\cdot/-+:!"\#\%\&'=@$ '<>?
+The colon (:) delimiter may be replaced with any of the following characters ./-+:!"#\$%&:=e'<>?

-If you type an invalid or unrecongnizable time the SET command will reply:
+If you type an invalid or unrecognizable time the SET command will reply: